stackdio/stackdio/stackdio/README.rst

     With Homebrew: brew update && brew install mysql

+    Ubuntu: sudo apt-get install mysql-server mysql-client libmysqlclient-dev

 ###### Set up your database and users:

-    # In mysql shell
+    # In mysql shell (hint: run `mysql`)
     create database stackdio;
     create user stackdio;
-    grant all on stackdio.* to 'stackdio'@'localhost' identified by 'password'
+    grant all on stackdio.* to 'stackdio'@'localhost' identified by 'password';

     # Note: you can change the user and password, but make sure to set the env
     # variables later to the correct value.